Orange-OpenSource/hurl/integration/README.md

 ### Proxy

 Some integration tests need a proxy.
-You can use [mitmproxy] or [squid].
+Given our cross-platform needs, we selected [squid] rather than [mitmproxy].

 ### Start local server

-You can use the scripts [`bin/test/test_prerequisites.sh`] / [`bin/test/test_prerequisites.ps1`] depending on your OS to start the local test server and proxy.
+to start the local test server and proxy, you can use the scripts depending on your OS:

+- [`bin/test/test_prerequisites.sh`]
+- [`bin/test/test_prerequisites.ps1`]

 Once launch, there is:

 - a Flask server instance listening on <http://localhost:8000>
 - a Flask server instance listening on <https://localhost:8001>
 - a Flask server instance listening on <https://localhost:8002>
+- - a Flask server instance listening on <https://localhost:8003>
+- a Flask server instance listening on <build/unix_socket.sock>
 - a HTTP proxy listening on <http://localhost:8888>

 Now, everything is ready to run the integration tests!